hashgraph/hedera-improvement-proposal/HIP/hip-1.md

 ### ⚠️ Setting up DCO

-The Hedera Improvement Proposals repository inherits security practices of the wider `hashgraph` GitHub org and requires the Developer Certificate of Origin (DCO) on Pull Requests.
+The Hiero Improvement Proposals repository inherits security practices of the wider `hashgraph` GitHub org and requires the Developer Certificate of Origin (DCO) on Pull Requests.

 Make sure you set up your DCO before working on a new HIP or contributing to existing HIPs.
 You can read about DCO in more detail here: [https://www.secondstate.io/articles/dco/](https://www.secondstate.io/articles/dco/) and here: [https://github.com/apps/dco](https://github.com/apps/dco).
 If you don't set your DCO correctly, editors will not be able to merge your PR until the DCO dependency is resolved.